AngeloHYang/Blog/Jan. 2019/A Journey to macOS.md

 You can copy, cut, and paste sentences in Windows with Ctrl and C/X/V. You can do the same on macOS with **⌘(command)** and C/X/V.

 When it comes to files, you can copy and paste files the way  that you do to sentences, but you cannot cut(move) files with ⌘(command) + X.

+To move a file, except for "drag and drop", you can ⌘(command) + C a file and then ⌘(command) + ⌥(option) + V.

+To make a duplicate is to make an identical copy of a file.
+A duplicate costs exactly the same disk space as the original file(unless you are using APFS).

+An alias is similar to a shortcut in Windows.
+An alias doesn't take much storage.
+If the original file was moved to another place, its alias would still be able to reach the original file.
+This is better than a shortcut in Windows(Although an alias is bigger than a shortcut on size).
+If the original file was gone, the alias would be useless.

 ## 5. Installing a Program

+There are many ways to install programs on macOS, but we are only going to talk about some common and easy ways here.

+You can install a program from the APP Store.
+This APP is self explanatory.

+You can also download a pkg file or a dmg file from the Internet.
+When running a pkg file, you should follow the setup instruction and click "next".
+If it's a dmg file, you'll need to drag the app to the "Applications" directory or wherever you'd like to put it.

 ----